radicallyopensecurity/keycloak-app-passwords/extension/README.md

 If you want to use the `LDAP` connection, go to `Realm settings->User federation->ldap` and enable the connection.

-If you make changes to the realm and want to keep this for a next run, or to commit them use the export script:
+If you make changes to the realm and want to keep this for future runs, or to commit them, use the export script:

 ```sh
 docker compose down # make sure docker is not running